c-astle35/tower_collect/README.md

 A Collection of Attempts at Understanding Apache Spark through PySpark
 ----
+Files Include:
-- First File: a basic wordcount using mapreduce
+ - a basic wordcount using mapreduce
+ - an exercise on k-means clustering
+ - a TODO file on working linear algebra operations and PySpark's Machine Learning Packages